Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 Prescription stimulants such as Adderall work by increasing certain chemicals in the brain that regulate thinking and concentration.

 The two active ingredients that Adderall contains, amphetamine and dextroamphetamine, are central nervous system stimulants.
-These stimulants increase the amount of dopamine and norepinephrine in the brain.
-This helps sharpen focus and attention and reduces impulsivity.
+These stimulants increase the amount of dopamine and norepinephrine in the brain, helping to sharpen focus and attention and reduce impulsivity.

 Dopamine, in particular, is extremely addictive and is mother nature’s feel-good chemical.
 The brain releases dopamine as a reward for engaging in life-enhancing behaviours such as socialisation, eating, love, nurture and exercise.